MilenTecle/znapped/README.md

 ## Testing
 Testing and the results can be found [here](/TESTING.md).

-## Security Features

-### Form Validation
-If empty or incorrect data is added to a form, the form won't submit.
-An error will arise, informing the user what field caused the error.

-### User Authentication
-Limits access for non-registred users and permission control so that only the owner of a list can edit and delete a list when shared with others.

 ## Technologies & Languages used

   - HTML5
   - CSS
   - Javascript
-  - Python

   - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Was used throughout the project to make changes and to test the responsivness.
   - [Django](https://docs.djangoproject.com/en/5.0/) - Main python framework for development of this project.